All Episodes

 Well, thanks for having me, and it's a true, true honor.

-I had to give him the accolades because he accuses accused me of being a liberal vegetarian and told me I had to stop listening to MPR and listen to you at least one hour a day.
+I had to give him the accolades because he accused me of being a liberal vegetarian and told me I had to stop listening to NPR and listen to you at least one hour a day.

 So I started eight years ago and I've been hooked.

-But um getting to the point of my um friends and associates to our females and um their dislike of you and your program.
+But getting to the point of my friends and associates who are females and their dislike of you and your program, it does happen to do with, I guess, their view of you being pompous.

 Yes.

-I think you made a great, great point when you said you have to listen for at least three weeks to really get the just a little bit of a few.
+She has listened to it once, and I was telling your screener that I think you made a great, great point when you said you have to listen for at least three weeks to really get the just six weeks, three weeks, not enough.

 Okay, six weeks.

-And I've not been able to get her to to listen.
+And I've not been able to get her to listen.

 Also, she's a school teacher, believe it or not, a conservative school teacher.

-But um, so most of your see, now this is this is something about which I can do nothing.
+See, now this is something about which I can do nothing.

 Right.